 - Turn the mixer off and combine the wet ingredients.
 Whisk the buttermilk, vanilla, egg, orange zest, orange juice, and orange blossom water to combine.
 Pour the wet ingredients into the dry and mix until moistened and shaggy, about 1 minute.

 - Place dough on a well-floured board and knead until smooth.
 Pat into a roughly 16-inch circle.
 Pour blueberries on top and press in.
 Fold dough over on itself, kneading the blueberries into the dough.
 Press into a 12-inch circle.
 Cut into 8 equal wedges and set on a parchment-lined baking sheet.

 - Bake in the preheated oven until golden, 20-25 minutes.
 While baking, prepare the glaze.

-- Once the sones are baked, remove from the oven and cool 5 minutes on the baking pan.
+- Once the sones are baked, remove them from the oven and cool for 5 minutes on the baking pan.
 Then transfer to a cooling rack.
 Glaze the scones while slightly warm.

 For the glaze

 - In a large bowl, sift the powdered sugar.
 Add the orange zest and juice.
 Whisk until smooth, adding more orange juice for a thinner glaze and more sugar for a thicker glaze.